Welcome to our Guest Blog written by our happy customer, Michael Clark.

 We wandered around the square, visited the tourist office, had a chocolate drink at one of the numerous cafe’s and investigated the whereabouts of a number of attractions we had seen in the guide.

-We also encountered very quickly the ‘Dwarfs’ that Wroclaw is famous for – because you literally stumble across them.
+We also encountered very quickly the ‘Gnomes’ that Wroclaw is famous for – because you literally stumble across them.
 These 30cm high bronze figures are everywhere and represent events or nearby traders.
 Ice cream eating, fire hose carrying, drinking, use of abacus, lifting cakes onto windowsills…..
 The tourist office has a map available showing the locations and names of 100 of these, but websites estimate 200 to 300.
 You could spend an afternoon ‘spotting’ them, a great game for families and adults alike.

 They were not intended to be a tourist attraction but were a consequence of the political climate of the 1980’s when an underground protest movement called ‘Orange Alternative’ made play of the militia painting over anti-establishment graffiti or public art.
-The ‘Alternative’ began repainting these bare spaces almost before the paint dried, with illustrations of dwarfs and soon attendees of peaceful protest rallies dressed as such.
+The ‘Alternative’ began repainting these bare spaces almost before the paint dried, with illustrations of Gnomes and soon attendees of peaceful protest rallies dressed as such.
 Arrests of these people looking ridiculous made the news almost nightly and made the authorities look idiotic.
 The movement spread nationwide and once communism fell, the Dwarf became the symbol of Wroclaw and statuettes were commissioned by the City Council.
 The idea took off as many traders created and erected their own designs.

 Refreshing cups of tea (ask for extra milk) and double waffle cone ice creams are readily available in cafe’s and ice cream parlours – so necessary in the heat.